maidiance/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+DOM stands for Document Object Model, and contains the elements of an HTML document, starting with the Document object itself.
+Through it, we can access elements such as headers, buttons, and the content of the elements.

 2. What is an event?
+A plethora of things that can happen to HTML elements; they can be reacted to with event listeners.
+An example might be a button being clicked, or a key being pressed.

 3. What is an event listener?
+A function that happens when the event is triggered; for example if the event was a button being clicked, it might show dog pictures retrieved from an API.

 4. Why would we convert a NodeList into an Array?
+Array methods such as .map(), .reduce(), .filter() are quite powerful and only work on arrays, not on NodeLists.

 5. What is a component?
+As a concept, a component is simply a part of a bigger whole - RAM as part of a PC or tomatoes as part of a soup.
+We use components as functions - creating DOM elements, perhaps adding classes and content, then returning the elements - usually adjusting such things as textContent based on parameter attributes.
+This keeps our code DRY and easy to update.